jaab/WatsonX/jaab_llm/README.md

 ```

 ## Summary
 You’ve now successfully set up, deployed, and run a `wxflows` project.
-This setup provides a flexible environment to allowing you to further build and expand your app with `wxflows`.
+This setup provides a flexible environment to allowing you to further build and expand your app with `wxflows` you can add news LLM and Flows for testing, editing files App.jsx and wxflows.toml, feel free to editing this project.

 ## Contributing
 If you'd like to contribute to this project, please follow the standard GitHub workflow: fork the repository, create a new branch, make changes, and submit a pull request.